korbendallaskoop/dotfiles/README.md

           .gitignore
       Please move or remove....

-$HOME folder might already have config files which would be overwritten by git without -f
+$HOME folder might already have config files which would be overwritten by git with -f

 	cfg checkout -f

-remove them or move offending files to a backup folder:
+or move them to a backup folder:

 	mkdir -p .config-backup && \
 	cfg checkout 2>&1 | egrep "\s+\." | awk {'print $1'} | \